rkiel/keeping-promises/README.md

 ## Welcome to callback hell

-Hopefully you can see now that the only way to get the order right is move the call to `output` into `saveCallback`.
+Hopefully you can see now that the only way to get the order right is to move the call to `output` into `saveCallback`.

 ```JavaScript
 function saveCallback(error, data) {